ben-barbier/WP-Splash-Image/readme.txt

 * Resolve conflict with jquery.cycle.all.min.js (http://jquery.malsup.com/cycle/)
 * Correct the bug with "HTML" options and "\" added

+= Hy, can you add an option for open the Splash image ONLY on the first / Home page? = ** NO ! **
+If we use WSI with the standards options ("Test mode activated:" = not check), the splah screen will appear once by user (I use a top in HTTP Session) everywhere on your website (when you enter on the site).
+If the user close his browser and if he returns on your website, the WSI returns come back.

 == Screenshots ==

 1. Administration